Weir: Fish migration

 Weirs can have a significant effect on fish migration.
-Any weir that exceeds either the maximum height a species can jump or creates flow conditions that cannot be bypassed (e.g., due to excessive water velocity) effectively limits the maximum point upstream that fish can migrate.
+Any weir that either exceeds the maximum height a species can jump or creates flow conditions that cannot be bypassed (e.g., due to excessive water velocity) effectively limits the maximum point upstream that fish can migrate.
 In some cases this can mean that huge lengths of breeding habitat are lost, and over time this can have a significant impact on fish populations.

 In many countries, it is now a legal requirement to build fish ladders into the design of a weir that ensure that fish can bypass the barriers and access upstream habitats.
 Unlike dams, weirs do not usually prevent downstream fish migration (as water flows over the top and allows fish to bypass the structure in that water), although they can create flow conditions that injure juvenile fish.
 Recent studies suggest that navigation locks have also potential to provide increased access for a range of biota, including poor swimmers.

 Safety

 Even though the water around weirs can often appear relatively calm, they can be extremely dangerous places to boat, swim, or wade, as the circulation patterns on the downstream side—typically called a hydraulic jump—can submerge a person indefinitely.
-This phenomenon is so well known to canoeists, kayakers, and others who spend time on rivers that they even have a rueful name for weirs: "drowning machines".
+Canoers and kayakers often colloquially refer to weirs as "drowning machines", especially in warning signage.
 The Ohio DNR recommends that a victim should "tuck the chin down, draw the knees up to the chest with arms wrapped around them.
 Hopefully, conditions will be such that the current will push the victim along the bed of the river until swept beyond the boil line and released by the hydraulic."
 The Pennsylvania State Police also recommends to victims, "curl up, dive to the bottom, and swim or crawl downstream".
 As the hydraulic jump entrains air, the buoyancy of the water between the dam and boil line will be reduced by upward of 30%, and if a victim is unable to float, escape at the base of the dam may be the only option for survival.